 A final thought.
 The death of a loved one, or even an incident in your home that didn’t take a life but caused a serious injury, is an emotionally trying experience.
 You need not make matters worse for you by electing to undertake the cleanup of some traumatic event that occurred in your home.

 The reality is that involving yourself directly in the cleanup process is only likely to further inflame the powerful emotions you already labor under.
-You need not add that added element of pain when you are already working mightily to work through your understandable grief in a healthy manner.
+You need not add to your pain when you are already working mightily through your grief.

 Keep in mind that you are not alone.
 As noted previously, there are skilled, compassionate professionals available to assist you in restoring the safety and livability of your home.
 In addition, there are other professionals well versed in assisting you to regain your emotional balance following a traumatic event in your home.